Self-interacting dark matter

-In astrophysics and particle physics, self-interacting dark matter (SIDM) is an alternative class of dark matter particles which have strong interactions, in contrast to the standard cold dark matter model (CDM).
+In astrophysics and particle physics, self-interacting dark matter (SIDM) is an alternative class of dark matter particles that have strong interactions, in contrast to the standard cold dark matter model (CDM).
 SIDM was postulated in 2000 as a solution to the core-cusp problem.
-In the simplest models of DM self-interactions, a Yukawa-type potential and a force carrier φ mediates between two dark matter particles.
-On galactic scales, DM self-interaction leads to energy and momentum exchange between DM particles.
+In the simplest models of dark matter self-interactions, a Yukawa-type potential and a force carrier φ mediates between two dark matter particles.
+On galactic scales, dark matter self-interaction leads to energy and momentum exchange between dark matter particles.
 Over cosmological time scales this results in isothermal cores in the central region of dark matter haloes.

 If the self-interacting dark matter is in hydrostatic equilibrium, its pressure and density follow: